utah-cs4470-sp23/class/assignment1/README.md

 as `>=`, matches only a single string, whereas a non-trivial lexeme matches more than one string.
 List all non-trivial lexemes.

 For every non-trivial lexeme in JPL, write a regular expression that precisely matches this lexeme.
 A precise match means that your regular expression accepts all valid instances of the lexeme and rejects all other strings.
+You are allowed to assume that your regexes fire in a certain order.
+Thus, your INTVAL regex does not need to reject patterns that would have been part of a FLOATVAL, and your VAR regex does not need to reject all of the JPL keywords.

 Write a regular expression that matches valid JPL whitespace.
 Recall that whitespace is not a token type---it separates tokens and is